vrano714/max30102-tutorial-raspberrypi/README.md

 ### Using sample files (ir.log, red.log)

-these two files are pre-recorded sensor data.
+These two files are pre-recorded sensor data.
 Both has 1000 lines (= 1000 values).

 Tesing can be: